genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 ![](../images/tutorials/local-server/admin-server-2.png)

-!!! note
+>[!WARNING]
-    The status of Singularity is currently not monitored by the instance.
+> The status of Singularity is currently not monitored by the instance.

 ### 2) Set Nextflow profile
 Next, we need to specify the default Nextflow profile for the pipeline.
 For the pgs-calc server, Docker is already set as the default profile.
 However, for this tutorial, we will configure it explicitly.
 Click on Apps in the Admin Panel, then click on the gear icon.